kanchan1427/daily-blogs/README.md

 **Date : 18-Feb-2022**

-## Working on ERPNEXT
+## Working on ErpGuru
-Today i started working on new platform erpnext it is open source, and low code or no platform.
-It is fun to work on a wonderful platform they provided us so much funtionality with number of modules like education domain, crm, website etc and all these are available inside a single platform and if we want to do modifications it is also possible in the erpnext :)
+Today i started working on new platform ErpGuru it is open source, and low code or no platform.
+It is fun to work on a wonderful platform they provided us so much funtionality with number of modules like education domain, crm, website etc and all these are available inside a single platform and if we want to do modifications it is also possible in the ErpGuru :)
- Today i am reading the documentation of erpnext to understand the education domain.
+ Today i am reading the documentation of ErpGuru to understand the education domain.
 Today i have created some programs and courses now i am trying to understand how to enroll students in programs and courses.

 <!----------------------------------------------------------------------------------------------------------------------------->

 **Date : 19-Feb-2022**
  ## Installation of MOSH and TMUX
- Today we were working on education domain in erpnext and trying to understand the student module of education domain.
+ Today we were working on education domain in ErpGuru and trying to understand the student module of education domain.
 Today we got to know two new tools which are really very helpful for the coders which are TMUX and MOSH.
 Mosh: Mosh is free and command-line software that is used to connect from a client computer to a server over the Internet to run a remote terminal.
 Mosh is more intelligent than SSH.
 While the SSH client